smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 Risk
 ===============================================================================

-All releases have risk.
-Whether the risk is technological or business related it does not matter.
+All releases have risks.
+Whether the risks are technological or business-related it does not matter.
 Every change includes some element of uncertainty.
-Both Last Known Good and Golden Master strategies address the risks associated with releases, but approach the problem differently.
+Both Last Known Good and Golden Master strategies address the risks associated with releases but approach the problem differently.

 The Last Known Good approach builds in accounting for risk in how you choose which version to use.
 Picking which builds are good could be a factor of